Diwali 2022 Festival of Lights India

 Buying Jewellery On Dhanteras

-To outshine among all other women, ladies buy the best jewellery for themselves.
-Because of the high demand for gold and silver jewellery, most of the jewellers put a sale on most of their products to earn more at this time.
+To outshine all other women, ladies buy the best jewelry for themselves.
+Because of the high demand for gold and silver jewelry, most of the jewelers put a sales on most of their products to earn more at this time.

 Worshipping The Domestic Cattle

 People in rural areas worship their domestic cattle.
 The cow is considered to be a holy animal and a sacred manifestation to Goddess Lakshmi.
 People offer prayers to their domestic cattle for prosperity.

 One other general reason behind the worshipping of domestic cattle is so that they give a good amount of milk so that they can earn a living from the money by selling the milk of the cattle.